youarenowhere/devops_test/README.md

 # devops_test
 devops_test
-dev repain main
+This is main and dev merge
-dev1 rapair dev1    2
+main rapair dev1  3+2=5